Khashm el Girba

 Khashm el-Girba (خشم القربة) is a town in Kassala State, north-eastern Sudan, located on the Atbarah River.
 The Khashm el-Girba Dam is located about 4 km south of the town.

+History

+Some of the people in Khashm el-Girba were resettled from Wadi Halfa following the construction of the Aswan High Dam.
+More than 34,000 people were transported 800 miles southeast to Khashm el-Girba.

 Etymology

 The name Khashm al-Qirbah is made up of two syllables "Khashm", meaning "mouth" in the Sudanese dialect, and "Qarbah", which is a container usually made of animal skin to carry water specifically during travel.
 Some have a number of Arabs nomads came to the water resource in the Setit River, one of the tributaries of the Atbara River, and drove their animals and took some water with them to continue their journeys and in the Khashm al-Qirba area before a group of the Hambata (bandits in the Sudanese deserts) met them and asked them to give it the water they carried, and when the Arabs refused that One of the bandits grabbed a calabash (a container to carry water) from what they were carrying and cut its mouth (meaning its mouth) with a knife, and the two teams clashed, and when people asked about the causes of the fighting, they were told that it was because of “the kharba blade”, and the battle site was later called Khashm al-Qirba.

 There are those who cite another reason for calling the place this name, which is that the shape of the river and its curves give a shape similar to the shape of the gourd.